What is a denial of service (DoS) attack, and how can I prevent it?

 While Denial of Service attacks are difficult to prevent entirely, there are a number of measures you can take to limit their effectiveness, and react appropriately when they do occur:

-• Network security is imperative to stop any DDoS attack attempt.
-Ensuring that firewalls and intrusion detection systems, anti-virus and anti-malware software, and endpoint security are in place is key.
 One common method is to use a ‘reverse proxy’ service to check traffic before it arrives at your website.
 This will absorb attacks, and prevent obviously harmful access attempts from even reaching your servers.

-• Look out for warnings.
 Signs of a DoS attack or – stress testing – prior to an attack may include a poor connection, slow performance, or unusual traffic.
 Spotting these signs will allow you to react quickly and stop attacks that are in progress, or prevent larger attacks before they occur.

-Not taking action on DoS attacks is extremely risky, and could be detrimental to yourself and your business.
-For any more information on cyber security, including how you can further protect yourself as a business from DoS attacks, get in touch with Sota today.
+For any more information on cyber security, including how you can further protect yourself as a business from DoS attacks, visit our Managed Cyber Security page.
+Alternatively, get in touch with Sota today, and learn how we can help your organisation.

 Contact us